Search

 1. Good reputation;

-2. Effective and people person;
+2. Effective and inspiring personality;

 Article 56